 Create a "side trip."
 (This is also an excellent opportunity to update your emergency contact information to your AC Data profile.)

-Students traveling on college-sponsored programs (anything arranged, credited, and/or funded by Amherst) must submit a waiver to the Study Abroad Office or other appropriate office.
-If a student is traveling to a country where there is a U.S. State Department Travel Warning, the student must discuss travel to the country with parents or guardians and complete a special waiver, to be obtained from and submitted to the Study Abroad Office.
+Students traveling on college-sponsored programs (anything arranged, credited, and/or funded by Amherst) must submit a waiver to the Global Education Office or other appropriate office.
+If a student is traveling to a country where there is a U.S. State Department Travel Advisory Level 3 or Level 4 (even if only a region within the country is a level 3 or level 4), the student must discuss travel to the country with parents or guardians and complete a special waiver, to be obtained from and submitted to the Global Education Office.